microsoft/vscode-docs/docs/getstarted/settings.md

 >**Note:** In case of a [Multi-root Workspace](/docs/editor/multi-root-workspaces.md#settings), workspace settings are located inside the workspace configuration file.

-## Default Settings
+## Settings editor

-When you open settings, we show **Default Settings** to search and discover settings you are looking for.
-When you search using the big Search bar, it will not only show and highlight the settings matching your criteria, but also filter out those which are not matching.
+When you open the settings editor, you will see **Default Settings** where you can search and discover settings you are looking for.
+When you search using the Search bar, it will not only show and highlight the settings matching your criteria, but also filter out those which are not matching.
 This makes finding settings quick and easy.
 There are actions available inside **Default Settings** and `settings.json` editors which will help you quickly copy or update a setting.

 ![Settings Search](images/settings/settings-search.png)